-We at SHRM, the world's largest association devoted to human resource management, applaud the winning organizations as models for all U.S. businesses, many of which face the challenge of competing in an increasingly global marketplace.
-The organizations being honored by AARP appreciate that engaging and retaining older workers is crucial to succeed over the next decade.
+As the world's largest association devoted to human resource management, we at SHRM recognize you as models for all U.S. businesses in an increasingly competitive global marketplace.
+You know that engaging and retaining older workers is crucial to your business success in the decade ahead.

-More broadly, inclusive people management strategies will be critical to business success and our nation as we deal with ongoing economic storms and strive to stay competitive globally.
-That's why SHRM was pleased to form a partnership with AARP last year to promote and help implement strategies for leveraging the talents of older workers.
+More broadly, inclusive people management strategies will be critical to our nation as we deal with ongoing economic storms and strive to stay competitive globally.
+That's why SHRM was pleased to form a partnership with AARP three years ago to promote and help implement strategies for leveraging the talents of older workers.

-Like AARP, we are eager to address the challenges and opportunities of a maturing, multi-generational workforce.
-The nearly 260,000 HR professionals in more than 140 countries who belong to SHRM are passionate about their unique role in maximizing the productivity of a workforce that, for the first time in history, includes four generations.
+Like AARP, we are eager to address the challenges and opportunities of a maturing, multigenerational workforce.
+The more than 265,000 HR professionals in more than 140 countries who belong to SHRM are passionate about their unique role.
+They are dedicated to maximizing the productivity of a workforce that, for the first time in history, includes four generations.

-Like most developed countries, the U.S. faces a major demographic challenge: This year, the oldest of the nearly 80 million baby boomers have turned 65.
-According to the Pew Research Center, about 10,000 Americans reach that milestone every day and begin thinking about retiring.
+Like many other developed countries, the U.S. faces a major demographic challenge.
+Two years ago, the oldest of the nearly 80 million boomers turned 65.
+Every day, about 10,000 more Americans are reaching that traditional retirement age.
 Most organizations can’t afford to suddenly lose such a reservoir of work experience and seasoned judgment.
-To keep those experts on board as long as possible, HR professionals are pursuing innovative strategies such as flexible work arrangements, phased retirement and wellness programs.

 Hank Jackson is president and CEO of the Society for Human Resource Management.